Accessibility statement for the website intermin.fi

 The online service includes content imported from other systems.
 Any accessibility issues of these contents are due to the original system.

 There are PDF documents on the website that have been imported from the Government electronic decision support system and are not fully accessible.
 The accessibility issues hamper the use of assistive technologies.
 Some documents are missing text alternatives, headings and language specifications.
 There are also problems with the structure of some of these documents.
-The decision support system is undergoing a full reform that will be completed by August 2021, and the material produced by the new system will be accessible.

 The website contains links to Ministry of the Interior publications in PDF format that are located in the Institutional Repository for the Government (Valto).
 Separate accessibility statements have been prepared for the publications and the Institutional Repository for the Government, describing any accessibility issues they may have.